MaterializeInc/materialize/doc/developer/design/20230829_topk_size_hint.md

 To disambiguate the query hints when necessary, we argue for an approach with the following characteristics:
-1. Maintain backwards compatibility with `EXPECTED GROUP SIZE` whenever there is no ambiguity, i.e., if only the `EXPECTED GROUP SIZE` is specified, it is attached to all instances of reductions and top-k operators.
+1. Maintain backwards compatibility with `EXPECTED GROUP SIZE` by allowing users to use this hint with the exact same semantics it has today, i.e., if the `EXPECTED GROUP SIZE` is specified, it is attached to all instances of reductions and top-k operators originating from the query block.
-2. When there is ambiguity, allow for the specification of additional query hints that attach to specific clauses in the query block, overriding the `EXPECTED GROUP SIZE` (if any is given).
+2. Introduce three additional query hints that attach to specific clauses in the query block, allowing the user to disambiguate the application of the hints to the reduction or to different instances of top-k operations in the query block.
+If these new hints are specified together with the `EXPECTED GROUP SIZE`, the statement will error out.

+The error behavior advocated for in 2. above ensures that either the user will employ the new, more ergonomic hints, or alternatively rely on the backwards compatible `EXPECTED GROUP SIZE`.
+It eliminates any concerns regarding interactions between the new hints and the old one.

-To operationalize the above, two additional disambiguation hints are proposed:
+To operationalize the above, the following new hints are proposed:

-1. `LIMIT GROUP SIZE`: This hint attaches to the `TopK` operator implementing the `LIMIT` clause.
+1. `AGGREGATE INPUT GROUP SIZE`: This hint attaches to the `Reduce` operator implementing the aggregation in the query block.
-2. `DISTINCT ON GROUP SIZE`: This hint attaches to the `TopK` operator implementing the `DISTINCT ON` clause.
+2. `DISTINCT ON INPUT GROUP SIZE`: This hint attaches to the `TopK` operator implementing the `DISTINCT ON` clause.

-As implied above, if no `EXPECTED GROUP SIZE` is given but one of `LIMIT GROUP SIZE` or `DISTINCT ON GROUP SIZE` are given, then the hints apply to their targeted clauses in the query block.
+3. `LIMIT INPUT GROUP SIZE`: This hint attaches to the `TopK` operator implementing the `LIMIT` clause.

 ## Minimal Viable Prototype